Tellin' Stories: Album promotion and last two singles

 Tellin' Stories was released through Beggars Banquet Records on 21 April 1997.
 The US edition, which was released through MCA Records and featured "Title Fight" and "Two of Us" as part of the track listing before "Rob's Theme", was originally planned for July 1997 but was moved up to 17 June 1997.
 The album's sleeve includes a dedication to Rob Collins.
 The Charlatans rehearsed for their upcoming tours at Stanbridge Farm, a barn that had been converted into a studio, close to Brighton.
 They embarked on a tour of the UK that ran into May 1997, with support from Bentley Rhythm Ace; the London show saw the debut of Tony Rogers from Jobe, the Charlatans new full-time keyboardist.
-Jobe had previously played a club ran by Tim Ison; Blunt heard of Rogers before and contacted Ison about gauging Rogers' interest in joining the Charlatans.
+Jobe had previously played for a club run by Tim Ison; Blunt had heard of Rogers before and contacted Ison about gauging Rogers' interest in joining the Charlatans.
 Rogers had seen them perform twice before, once when they had a different frontman, and then in 1995.
 After an hour-long phone call talking about music and an audition, Rogers was contacted by Brookes, who formally invited him to join them.
 Prior to this, it was suggested that Duffy could have been made a member of the band due to the inactivity of Primal Scream, but around this time, that band started working again.